bearstech/pussh/README.md

     $ pussh -f servers -o %h-hw.txt lshw

-And you can even pipe each SSH session output to a specific command (%h is also available if you whish) :
+And you can even pipe each SSH session output to a specific command (%h is also available if you wish) :

     $ pussh -f servers -o '|grep feature' command >output